 - Yarn A – dark green (example uses Red Heart Super Saver: Medium Thyme)

-- Yarn B – medium green (example uses Red Heart Super Saver: Tea Leaf)
+- Yarn B – medium green (Red Heart Super Saver: Tea Leaf)

-- Yarn C – yellow (example uses Caron One Pound: Sun Yellow)
+- Yarn C – yellow (Caron One Pound: Sun Yellow)

-- Yarn D – medium pink (example uses Big Twist Value: Bubblegum)
+- Yarn D - medium pink (Big Twist Value: Bubblegum)

-- Yarn E – light pink (example uses Big Twist Value: Medium Rose)
+- Yarn E - light pink (Big Twist Value: Medium Rose)

-- Yarn F – brown (example uses Loops & Threads Soft Classic: Mocha)
+- Yarn F – brown (Loops & Threads Soft Classic: Mocha)

-- Yarn G – blue (example uses Big Twist Value: Denim Blue)
+- Yarn G – blue (Big Twist Value: Denim Blue)

-- Yarn H – beige (example uses Red Heart Super Saver: Buff)
+- Yarn H – beige (Red Heart Super Saver: Buff)

 - Black embroidery floss